bfcrampton/PDZ-peptide-screening/README.md

 initialized with an active Google Cloud account (run `gloud init` and sign in).
 The Google Cloud account should have Firewall rules allowing unlimited access on ports `5901`, `27008`, and `53000` (IP ranges: 0.0.0.0/0) tcp and udp.
+1. A vnc viewer, such as [Real VNC](https://www.realvnc.com/download/viewer/)
 1. A custom `researcher-5-9-17` image on your Google Cloud Console.
 A `researcher-5-9-17.raw.gz` file should be provided outside of this repository.
 This can be uploaded to Google Cloud storage bucket.
 An image on GCE